 The City of Santa Fe will not place a surcharge on a particular individual with a disability or a group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modification of policy to create access.

 ADA Grievance Procedure

-This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 (“ADA”).
-If you or someone else has a disability and has requested but not received reasonable accommodations, or has experienced discrimination or other violations of the ADA in the City of Santa Fe, in regards to services, activities, programs, or benefits, you may file a grievance with the ADA Coordinator.
+This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 ("ADA").
+If you or someone else has a disability and has requested but not received reasonable accommodations or has experienced discrimination or other violations of the ADA in the City of Santa Fe in regard to services, activities, programs, or benefits, you may file a grievance with the ADA Coordinator.

 1) Filing a Grievance